Quick disclosure: there's a good chance some of the links in this post are affiliate links. This just helps me keep this blog up and running, thanks!!

 Living abroad for major holidays can be a total bummer.
 All your friends and family back home are together again and you’re not.
 And everyone is eating turkey, pies, and all sorts of food that’s unavailable where you are.
 I’ve spent many a Thanksgiving abroad, with feelings ranging from not even noticing it had passed to wanting to kill someone for a slice of pecan pie.

-But this year I said BASTA, ENOUGH, I can totally cook a turkey.
-How hard can it be!?
+But last year I said BASTA, ENOUGH, I can cook a turkey.
+How hard could it be!?
 I invited all of my Argentine in-laws and my fellow expat friends and hosted my first Thanksgiving.
-This makes me an official adult now, right?
 And I think it turned out pretty well.
 I just used my thumb to wipe a smudge of turkey grease off my computer screen, the dog is so full of table scraps he doesn’t want breakfast, and our recycling bin is full of wine bottles.
-Sounds like a success to me!

-In red-meat centered Argentina, Turkey isn’t very common.
+In red-meat centric Argentina, Turkey isn’t very common.
 However, it’s not difficult to get either.
-Ask your local butcher shop (or granja in Argentina, butcher shops that offer mainly poultry), if they can get a turkey for you.
-Even though you don’t see a certain food in your local shops, it doesn’t mean they can’t get it.
-For obvious reasons, shops don’t want to stock anything that isn’t in high demand but will get that mascarpone cheese, those jalapenos, or even that turkey for you, if you give them enough advance notice.
+Ask your local butcher shop (or granja in Argentina, shops that focus on poultry), if they can get a turkey for you.
+Even though you don’t see a certain food in your local shops, it doesn’t mean they can’t get it on request.
+For obvious reasons, shops don’t stock anything that isn’t in high demand but will get that mascarpone cheese, jalapenos, or even that turkey for you, if you give them enough advance notice.
+We got our Turkey at Piaf across the street from the Mercado de Pulgas.

-You don’t need me for this.
-But if you’re in Argentina by chance, Tregar Cream Cheese is a gift from God above and you should add it generously (if not available, the more heavily stocked Casancrem is fine).
+Mashed potatoes are the easiest side dish.
+You can find the ingredients anywhere in the world and have it taste just like home.
+If you happen to be in Argentina, Tregar Cream Cheese is a gift from God above and you should add it generously (if not available, the more heavily stocked Casancrem is fine).

 Cooking Prep and Equipment